ionic-team/ionic-docs/docs/api/backdrop.md

 ## Basic Usage

-The backdrop is transparent by default.
 The backdrop will prevent clicking or tapping on the content behind it.
+The backdrop is transparent by default, so the below demo includes CSS to make it visible.

 import Basic from '@site/static/usage/v7/backdrop/basic/index.md';